Tattomoosa/mattotousa.dev/content/projects/ismyroadfresh/index.md

 [taxonomies]
 language=["React", "TypeScript", "Python"]
 [extra]
-lead="Real-time visualization of vehicle emissions"
+lead="Your city's vehicle emissions in real time"
 +++

 ISMYROADFRESH shows you (an estimation of) the current level of emissions